expo/expo/docs/pages/guides/using-hermes.md

 ## JavaScript inspector for Hermes

-To use inspector for JavaScript debugging, you can start your project with `expo start` then press `j` to open the inspector in Google Chrome or Microsoft Edge.

-_This is only supported on a debug build app._
+To use inspector for JavaScript debugging, you can start your project with `expo start` then press `j` to open the inspector in Google Chrome or Microsoft Edge. _This is only supported for debug builds._

-Other than that, traditional ways to open Hermes inspector are still available:
+Alternatively, you can use Hermes inspector with the following tools:

 - [Open Google Chrome DevTools manually](https://reactnative.dev/docs/hermes#debugging-js-on-hermes-using-google-chromes-devtools)
 - [Flipper](https://fbflipper.com/)